davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   There are four levels of warning supported by GCC.
-The default is :option:`-Wnormalized=nfc`, which warns about any identifier that is not in the ISO 10646 C normalized form, :dfn:`NFC`.
+The default is :option:`-Wnormalized=nfc`, which warns about any identifier that is not in the ISO 10646 'C' normalized form, :dfn:`NFC`.
 NFC is the recommended form for most uses.
 It is equivalent to :option:`-Wnormalized`.

   Unfortunately, there are some characters allowed in identifiers by ISO C and ISO C++ that, when turned into NFC, are not allowed in identifiers.
-That is, theres no way to use these symbols in portable ISO C or C++ and have all your identifiers in NFC.
+That is, there's no way to use these symbols in portable ISO C or C++ and have all your identifiers in NFC.
   :option:`-Wnormalized=id` suppresses the warning for these characters.
   It is hoped that future versions of the standards involved will correct